datocms/vue-datocms/README.md

 A set of components and utilities to work faster with [DatoCMS](https://www.datocms.com/) in Vue.js environments.
 Integrates seamlessly with [DatoCMS's GraphQL Content Delivery API](https://www.datocms.com/docs/content-delivery-api).

-- Works with Vue 3 and Vue 2;
+- Works with Vue 3 (version 4 is maintaind for compatibility with Vue 2);
 - TypeScript ready;
 - Compatible with any data-fetching library (axios, Apollo);
 - Usable both client and server side;